MUNICIPAL WASTE GENERATION PER UNIT OF GDP

 Headline

-Figure 2: Trend of municipal waste generation per unit of GDP and per unit of household expenditure
+Figure 2: Trend in municipal waste generation per unit of GDP and per unit of household expenditure

 Data source

-ISPRA elaboration based on ISPRA and Istat data
+ISPRA processing based on ISPRA and Istat data